-You can not give what you do not have.
-If you are going to be a blessing to the people in your life, children, spouse, friends, family, co-works, neighbors – you have to take care of yourself.
+You cannot give what you do not have.
+If you are going to be a blessing to the people in your life, children, spouse, friends, family, co-workers, neighbors – you have to take care of yourself.
 The Bible says to love your neighbor as yourself- would it bless your neighbor to take care of them the way you do yourself?

 If you don’t take care of you, you can’t be there for others.
 You won’t be able to be your best self and you’ll rob those around you of the blessings God desires to give them through you.

 So how do you go about this self-care stuff?

 Here’s a short list to consider:

 1on1 Time with the Heavenly Father – You need spiritual refreshing.
 Quiet time in His presence to align your heart with His each day and tap into His energy for you.

 Exercise – Your body needs at least 20 minutes a day of some light cardio (get that heart rate up) along with some stretching and light lifting.
 It doesn’t have to be hard core, but to metabolize stress hormones, boost your metabolism, and promote good brain chemistry – you need this.
 Brisk walk, take the stairs, yoga – get some movement in.